markkerry/markkerry-hugo/content/posts/docker-go-web-app/index.md

 If you ran the container with the `-it` (interactive) flag instead of `-d` (detached), press `ctrl + c` to cancel out of the interactive container session.

-Running `docker container ls` will show the container not only is no longer running, but was also deleted after it was stopped.
+Running `docker container ls` will show the container is no longer running and was also deleted after it stopped.

 If you want to delete the image, get the IMAGE ID by running `docker image ls`, then running the following (8128cf5f8047 in my example is the IMAGE ID):